Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 ## Subject

+* an a subscriber's tail(the last destination subscriber) unsubscribes, the subscriber that is part of the `Subject`'s subscribers list will remove itself from it
 * why is it considered to be both an `Observable` and an `Observer` ?
   * it can act as a data producer; all the **registered subscribers** will receive the same data; e.g `subj.next(value)`
   * it can act as a `subscriber`(`observer`) -> a _sort of_ data consumer, because when it receives data from a child subscriber, it will send it to its registered subscribers; e.g (`src$.subscribe(subj)`)